-In order to fix a sliding door lock mechanism you have to know which kind of door lock you have: clasp lock, cylinder lock, or foot lock.
-The most common reasons sliding glass door locks break is that the pieces inside the mechanism fail after continual use.
+In order to fix a sliding door lock mechanism, you have to know which kind of door lock you have: clasp lock, cylinder lock, or foot lock.
+The most common reason sliding glass door locks break is that the pieces inside the mechanism fail after continual use.
 Because the sliding door needs to remain precise along the line of the frame, any misalignment can make the door difficult to slide open.
-Usually home owners and guests of the house use more force to open the door than is needed, wearing down the mechanism.
+Usually, homeowners and guests of the house use more force to open the door than is needed, wearing down the mechanism.
 Rust and sediment can also get in the lock.

 For foot locks, check that the springs are still, well, springy.

 Installing a sliding door lock isn’t easy and we don’t recommend it as a DIY project.
 Although the handy homeowner may successfully secure their house with a DIY sliding door project, it’s unlikely to last the lifespan of the lock.
 Because it’s so easy to misalign the installment of the lock, it’s better left to a professional.